 MSSRP projects via the Center for Global Health.
 The UVA Center for Global Health has established the CGH/MSSRP Scholar Awards to encourage UVa students to design and carry out interdisciplinary research projects related to global health.
 Health is a universal value, and defined broadly.
 Environmental health, economic health, mental health and health of communities are all issues which can be approached from a broad range of disciplines including politics, biology, economics or foreign affairs.

 The CGH/MSSRP Award is open to undergraduate, graduate and professional students in all departments across grounds at the University.
 Prospective scholars are encouraged to work with UVa faculty within established research collaborations or ongoing faculty research; building on the work of a previous scholar is also encouraged.
 CGH/MSSRP Awards provide up to $5,000 to cover student travel, living, and project expenses.
 Scholars can work with one or more UVa faculty mentors as well as a mentor from the international host site.
 A letter of support for the project is requested from one UVa faculty mentor and the on site/host country mentor.
 Mentor support in the amount of $1000 is provided for a UVa faculty mentor.
 Follow this link for the CGH/MSSRP Award application form.

-June through July: Informal breakfast talks (students must present at one session; students with overseas projects are exempt from this requirement).
+- June and July (dates to be determined): Informal breakfast talks (students must present at one session; students with overseas projects are exempt from this requirement).